Libya FM: Security, stability necessary to usher in new govt | Politics

 “To reach a peaceful transition, attention must be paid to the security and military affairs and to push the wheel of the economy in Libya,” she said.

-Libya still faces a number of obstacles before its people can go to the polls, including unresolved issues over the country's elections laws, occasional infighting among armed groups serving the government, and the deep rift that remains between the country's east and west, separated for nearly 10 years by civil war.
+Libya still faces a number of obstacles before its people can go to the polls, including unresolved issues over the country's elections laws, occasional infighting among armed groups, and the deep rift that remains between the country's east and west, separated for nearly 7 years by civil war.

 Mangoush said the conference Thursday attended by Western, regional and United Nations representatives was a push to implement the withdrawal of mercenaries and foreign forces from the oil-rich country before holding the presidential and parliamentary votes.